ipsy-md/docs/docs/cluster/cecile/data.md

 ### Project structure

-The project structure follows a specific BIDS structure (see examples in the tabs below).
+A project follows a specific BIDS structure (see examples in the tabs below).
 Such a structure will be generated upon project creation.
-According to BIDS, the structure we adopt requires only `rawdata` to be BIDS compliant, however we strongly recommend that also `derivatives` are BIDS compliant.
+Only `rawdata` must to be BIDS compliant, however we strongly recommend that also `derivatives` are BIDS compliant.

 #### How to handle derivatives and code